Amazon

 We have identified the following organisations as being key competitors:

-Each detailed study features a PESTLE, Porters Five Forces, 5C, MOST, CATWOE and an expert SWOT analysis, along with a myriad of other sections.
+Each detailed study features a PESTLE, Porters Five Forces, 5C, MOST, CATWOE and a SWOT analysis, along with a myriad of other high-value sections.

 Key Stakeholders